whatyouhide/whatyouhide.github.io/_posts/2022-01-17-testing-aws-in-elixir.md

 In this post we saw how ExAws provides the perfect functionality for easily writing integration tests using Localstack as well as defining test doubles for precise controls of behavior in testing.
 If you want to dig deeper into integration testing with Elixir, test doubles, end-to-end tests, and more, check out [Testing Elixir][testing-elixir], the book I co-wrote with [Jeffrey Matthias][jeffrey].

+Remember to check out the [repository][accompanying-repo] that contains all the code and techniques discussed in this post if you want to see it all in action.

 [jose-mocks-post]: http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/
 [jose-twitter]: https://twitter.com/josevalim
 [ex_aws]: https://github.com/ex-aws/ex_aws